WebDevLuke/My-Articles/2017-04-28-managing-state-in-css-with-reusable-javascript-functions/copy.md

 ## Handling multiple toggles

 So we have a reusable function which toggles any class on any element.
 These click events can be set up without having to write any additional JavaScript through the use of custom data attributes.
-However there's still ways to make this reusable function even more useful.
+However, there's still ways to make this reusable function even more useful.

 Coming back to our previous example of the login form component, what if when the `c-button` element is clicked, in addition to it toggling `is-loading` on `js-form-area`, we also want to toggle `is-disabled` on all instances of `c-input`?
 At the moment this isn't possible as our custom attributes only accept a single value each.